mcv-m6-video/mcv-c6-2024-team1/Week4/README.md

 python concatenate_csv.py
 ```

-Finally, run trackeval with the following command:
+Finally, run trackeval.
+You can refer to last week's [README](../Week3/README.md) to see the instructions to run this part.